pivotal-cf/docs-pks/maintain-uptime.hbs.md

 To ensure the uptime of your PVs during a cluster upgrade, {{{ vars.recommended_by }}} recommends that you have at least two nodes per AZ.
 By configuring your workload as suggested, Kubernetes reschedules pods in the other node of the same AZ while BOSH is performing the upgrade.

-For information about configuring PVs in Tanzu Kubernetes Grid Integrated Edition, see [Configuring and Using PersistentVolumes](volumes.html).
+For information about configuring PVs in {{  vars.product }}, see [Configuring and Using PersistentVolumes](volumes.html).

-For information about the supported storage topologies for Tanzu Kubernetes Grid Integrated Edition on vSphere, see [PersistentVolume Storage Options on vSphere](vsphere-persistent-storage.html).
+For information about the supported storage topologies for {{  vars.product }} on vSphere, see [PersistentVolume Storage Options on vSphere](vsphere-persistent-storage.html).